jzchen1/Othello/README.md

 Choosing which color initially spawns in the top left corner.
 The win condition being either the player with the most pieces or least pieces.

+Both versions of the code will require Othello_Logic.py in order to run.

 A pop window will prompt the user to enter specifications that will be used to generate the board when the GUI_Start_Game code is ran.

 For "How Many Rows?" please enter a positive integer.